Eagle Point Golf Club

 Why It Is ThereEagle Point golf

 Built as part of a large housing development.
+The development having been completed, it is not part of a resort community.

 I Wish I Would Have Known Before I Played